tadan/construction-rag/README.md

 cp .env.example .env

 # (Optional) Add your Gemini API key to .env
-# Note: The app works with mock AI responses by default
+# Note: The app works with mock AI responses by default, see examples below.
 ```

 ### Running the App